 Defined as a compelling musician, Galician cellist Alejandra Díaz is prize winner of the Carnegie Palmer Award of the Worshipful Company of Musicians and finalist of the Pablo Casals International Award.
-In March 2022 Alejandra was appointed the new Associate Principal Cello of the Israel Symphony Orchestra Rishon LeZion, the resident orchestra of the Israeli Opera in Tel Aviv.
+In March 2022 Alejandra is appointed the Associate Principal Cello of the Israel Symphony Orchestra Rishon LeZion, the resident orchestra of the Israeli Opera in Tel Aviv.

-After being awarded the LSO String Experience Scheme in 2013, Alejandra became the first Spanish cellist in history to perform alongside the London Symphony Orchestra, as part of two tribute concerts to Claudio Abbado and Pierre Boulez at the Barbican Hall.
+After being awarded the LSO String Experience Scheme in 2013, Alejandra becomes the first Spanish cellist in history to perform alongside the London Symphony Orchestra, as part of two tribute concerts to Claudio Abbado and Pierre Boulez at the Barbican Hall.

-Alejandra has performed under the baton of internationally acclaimed conductors like Dan Ettinger, Valery Gergiev, Sir Colin Davis, James Gaffigan, Paul Daniel, David Afkham, Stephen Barlow, Dima Slobodeniouk, Nikolaj Znaider, Jesús López Cobos, Juanjo Mena, Takuo Yuasa, Sian Edwards, Daniel Harding, Jaime Martin, Alexander Bloch, Jordi Mora, Jakub Hrůša, Leif Segerstam, Manuel Hernández-Silva, Antoni Ros Marbá, Michail Jurowski, Christoph König or Lorenzo Viotti, to mention some.
+Alejandra performs under the baton of internationally acclaimed conductors like Dan Ettinger, Valery Gergiev, Sir Colin Davis, James Gaffigan, Paul Daniel, David Afkham, Stephen Barlow, Dima Slobodeniouk, Nikolaj Znaider, Jesús López Cobos, Juanjo Mena, Takuo Yuasa, Sian Edwards, Daniel Harding, Jaime Martin, Alexander Bloch, Jordi Mora, Jakub Hrůša, Leif Segerstam, Manuel Hernández-Silva, Antoni Ros Marbá, Michail Jurowski, Christoph König or Lorenzo Viotti, to mention some.

-Alejandra has performed in public masterclasses given by some of the foremost cellists including David Ethève, Plamen Velev, Lluís Claret, Angel Luis Quintana, Marçal Cervera, Reimund Korupp, Pieter Wispelwey, Oleg Kogan, Alexander Baillie, Antonio Lysy, Gary Hoffman, Tim Hugh, Johannes Goritzki, Rebecca Gilliver, Valentin Erben and received artistic mentorship by the Belcea Quartet, the Florestan Trio, the Endellion Quartet and other artists like Selma Gokcen, Caroline Palmer, Alasdair Tait, Richard and Robin Ireland, Krysia Osostowicz, Wolfgang Redik, Rachel Podger, Pavlo Beznosiuk, Rachel Roberts, Carole Presland, Gordon Back, Matthew Johns and Evan Rothstein, to mention some.
+Alejandra performs in public masterclasses given by some of the foremost cellists including David Ethève, Plamen Velev, Lluís Claret, Angel Luis Quintana, Marçal Cervera, Reimund Korupp, Pieter Wispelwey, Oleg Kogan, Alexander Baillie, Antonio Lysy, Gary Hoffman, Tim Hugh, Johannes Goritzki, Rebecca Gilliver, Valentin Erben and received artistic mentorship by the Belcea Quartet, the Florestan Trio, the Endellion Quartet and other artists like Selma Gokcen, Caroline Palmer, Alasdair Tait, Richard and Robin Ireland, Krysia Osostowicz, Wolfgang Redik, Rachel Podger, Pavlo Beznosiuk, Rachel Roberts, Carole Presland, Gordon Back, Matthew Johns and Evan Rothstein, to mention some.

-With an interest in contemporary music as well as the standard repertoire, Alejandra has premiered a number of chamber music and solo works including NEGRA SOMBRA-LELA for cello, baritone and piano by Juan Durán commissioned for ENSAMBLEISAAC and performed at Castillo de Santa Cruz in 2020, the premiere of works by Hugo Gómez-Chao, Ramón Otero, Israel López Estelche, David del Puerto and César Viana as part of Música para unha época, CINCO COMPOSITORES PARA UN MUSEO at Museo de Bellas Artes de A Coruña in 2017 or the premiere of Capricho for cello and piano by Francisco Coll at the Guildhall School of Music and Drama in 2011.
+With an interest in contemporary music as well as the standard repertoire, Alejandra premieres a number of chamber music and solo works including NEGRA SOMBRA-LELA for cello, baritone and piano by Juan Durán commissioned for ENSAMBLEISAAC and performs at Castillo de Santa Cruz in 2020, the premiere of works by Hugo Gómez-Chao, Ramón Otero, Israel López Estelche, David del Puerto and César Viana as part of Música para unha época, CINCO COMPOSITORES PARA UN MUSEO at Museo de Bellas Artes de A Coruña in 2017 or the premiere of Capricho for cello and piano by Francisco Coll at the Guildhall School of Music and Drama in 2011.